 The cumulative use of rodenticide being distributed negatively impacts the wildlife and the entire desert ecosystem.
 The continued use of poison will result in the local extinction of many of the species.

-The wildlife face drought, global warming, a depleted ecosystem and now, poison.
+The wildlife face drought, global warming, a depleted ecosystem and the use of rat poisons.

 The wildlife have families.
 They are mothers and fathers with young to raise.
 They are dependent on each other for survival.